 If you cancel your reservation in advance you will receive a full refund of the rental charges and deposit.
 If you cancel your reservation after the scheduled commencement time a charge of up to 20% of the agreed rental charge may be applied.
 Cancellations can only be accepted during normal working hours, please check the opening times of the Location that you have made the reservation for.

 Do I collect the rental vehicle?

-It is normal to collect the vehicle from a U-Drive Location, if you require delivery, please contact your closest Branch and arrangements for Delivery and Collection can be made.
+It is normal to collect the vehicle from a U-Drive Location.
+If you require delivery, please contact your closest Branch and arrangements for Delivery and Collection can be considered.
 Please be aware that additional charges will apply for this service.